When does the fellowship program start and end?

 There is no requirement for fellows to be students or to hold a college degree.
 We warmly invite people of all educational experiences to apply.

 What is the application process like?

-Applications are due on January 20, 2021 at 11:59 PM PT.
-First round interviews will be conducted in the first week of February by phone or video.
+Applications are due on January 31, 2023 at 11:59 PM PT.
+First round interviews will be conducted in the second week of February by phone or video.
 Applicants will then interview with potential host sites in the first half of March.
-Fellowship announcements will be made by early March.
+Fellowship announcements will be made by early April.
 If you need an early decision, see below.